Lightning-Universe/Triton-Server_component/examples/torchvision/README.md

-# Serve Image Classifier built with Torch Vision using Lightning Triton Serve
+# Serve an Image Classifier built with Torch Vision using Lightning Triton Serve

 ### Step 1